 If you’re new to backpacking, download my free backpacking gear checklist

-You should ever get too cozy next to your running stove and boiling pot of water.
+You should never get too cozy next to your running stove and boiling pot of water.
 Some hikers will sit down completely on their butt with their legs out on either side of their stove, or sit with their legs crossed right next to their stove, or sit at a picnic table with their stove running right in front of them on the table – these things terrify me people!
 Accidents do happen, and pots get knocked over sometimes and hikers have gotten severe burns from being to close to stoves that got knocked over.

 Just be careful around a running stove and boiling water.
 Practice standing near your stove while it’s running to keep an eye on it, or squat down next to it to check on it but stay on your feet ready to jump up if something happens.